vfig/newbridge/readme.txt

 FIXME! - some credits still missing.

-Created by              : vfig
+Created by              : vfig (Andy Durdin)

-Story                   : vfig & tinyblob
+Story                   : Andy Durdin
+                        : Aaron Dron

-Briefing illustrations  : ...FIXME...
+Briefing illustrations  : ...
+FIXME ...

 Voice acting:
-    Garrett             : ...FIXME...
+    Garrett             : M. Alasdair MacKenzie
     Lady di Rupo        : Shadow Creepr
-    Keeper              : Yandros
+    The Keeper          : Yandros
-    The Prophet         : ...FIXME...
     The Eternal Benny   : Yandros
     Irate Sergeant      : MasterThief3
     Heathen guard       : Yandros
     Cowardly Hammerite  : McTaffer
     Danno the meister   : Yandros
     Olver the digger    : McTaffer
-    Morten the berk     : Nobody, cause he's dead Hammerite priest    : McTaffer
+    Morten the berk     : (Nobody, cause he's dead) Hammerite priest    : McTaffer
     Hammerite watchman  : Yandros

 Translation:
     Deutsch             : baeuchlein
     Italiano            : piesel
-                        :
-                        : ...FIXME...

 Proofreading            : gnartsch

+Beta testing            : ...
+FIXME ...
                         :
+                        : Alex Lemcovich
+                        : bob_doe_nz
+                        : Cardia
+                        : Dillon Rogers
+                        : Dr.Sahnebacke
+                        : Freddy Fox
+                        : Gloria Creep
+                        : itllrun10s
+                        : Justin Keverne
+                        : M. Alasdair MacKenzie
+                        : marbleman
-                        : ...FIXME...
+                        : nightshifter

-Beta testing            : ...FIXME...
+                        : prjames
-                        :
+                        : R Soul
-                        :
+                        : Ravenhook

 Special thanks:

     To Skacky, Unna Oertdottir, and Yandros for their help when Dromed tried to murder this mission in its infancy.

+    To Athalle and Fortuni for putting me in touch with the translators and giving me a place on the 'Shadow' forum.

-    To Tannar and Dussander for providing the beta test forum over at 'Shalebridge Cradle' beta test forum.
+    To Tannar, Brethren, and Dussander for providing the 'Shalebridge Cradle' and 'Southquarter' beta test forums.

-    To Athalle and Fortuni for the providing the translator's forum 'Shadow'.
+    To all the fan mission authors who came before me and inspired me to get my hands dirty with Dromed.

+    To all you taffers out there, on TTLG and beyond, who have kept Thief alive for the past twenty years!

 =============================================================================
 * Copyright Notice *